DevCycleHQ/AI-Prompts-And-Rules/install-prompts/nestjs.md

 </role>

 <context>
-You are helping to install and configure the DevCycle Node.js SDK specifically for a NestJS server application using proper NestJS patterns.
+You are helping to install and configure the DevCycle NestJS SDK specifically for a NestJS server application using proper NestJS patterns.
 </context>

 <task_overview>